CampbellGroup/common/README.md

 Shared campbell lab code.

-To install dependent modules, simply double click on ```install_dependencies.py```.
+To install dependent modules, double click on ```install_dependencies.py```.
 Alternatively, you can run it in a terminal:

 ```bash
 >>> python install_dependencies.py